 Smart invoices are as good as money

 In today’s world, there’s a disconnect between invoice and settlement.
 And that divide shows up in the complexity of financial products like factoring, which require numerous parties to mitigate the risk of non-payment.

 Smart invoices change the game by intimately linking the invoice and settlement by making it execute the terms instantaneously.
-This automation removes a ton of risk and enables financing companies to explore a range of new financial opportunities previously locked by manual tasks.
+AP automation removes a ton of risk and enables financing companies to explore a range of new financial opportunities previously locked by manual tasks.

 A better finance ecosystem

 When you tokenize receivables through smart invoices, you can use those tokens to extend asset-backed financing to your entire supply chain.
 This will unlock cheaper capital for small and medium-sized sellers that traditionally can’t access finance.
 The Tradeshift network alone has over $1 trillion in potential new financeable volume between tier one and two suppliers.

 The vast majority of cross-border payments stem from companies doing business in multiple currencies.
 Smart invoices allow settlements and value transfers on public (or private) blockchains, which saves money and reduces risk.

 Eliminate double-dipping in trade finance

 Double-dipping in trade finance happens when a supplier finances the same invoice multiple times.
 This fraudulent behaviour hit the headlines a few years back.
 It’s a costly issue for the entire industry and one that smart invoices can solve by tying the buyer’s payment into a single tradable token that can’t be refinanced.